 - Fiber.
 Oh yes, my friends.
 Fiber does a body good.
 Those quick cook oats have 4 grams per serving and I added some chia seeds to boot.

 - Fresh fruit.
 Overnight oats and fruit are a match made in heaven and fresh strawberries are the perfect complement to the Strawberry and Vanilla Yogurt.

 - Sanity.
 Mornings are hard.
-Strawberry Overnight oats make them better.
+Overnight oats make them better.

 WHY I LOVE DANNON LIGHT & FIT GREEK YOGURT

-I recently discovered Dannon Light & Fit Greek Yogurt from my local Ralph’s store and I am obsessed!
+I recently discovered Dannon Light & Fit Greek Yogurt and I am obsessed!
 Right there in the yogurt section, I don’t know what’s taken me so long to pick up a package (or 5).